michaeluno/admin-page-framework/readme.txt

 = 3.1.7 =
 - Added the `github` custom field type that displays GitHub buttons.
+- Fixed an incompatibility issue of the `grid` custom field type with Internet Explorer.
+- Fixed an incompatibility issue of the `link` custom field type with WordPress 3.8.x or below and Internet Explorer.
-- Fixed a bug that the `checkbox` field type could not be repeatead and sorted.
+- Fixed a bug that the `checkbox` field type could not be repeated and sorted.
 - Fixed an incompatibility issue of the `autocomplete` field type with WordPress 4.0 when `WP_DEBUG` is enabled.

 = 3.1.6 - 2014/09/08 =